ryansheehy0/Random_Flavors/README.md

 # Random Flavors

 ## Description
+An app to search for your favorite recipes and email two randomly chosen recipes from your favorites list.

 ## User Story
 AS A human who consumes food

-I WANT to generate a list of recipes for the weekend SO THAT I can make my shopping and cooking easier on weekends.
+I WANT to generate a list of recipes for the weekend

+SO THAT I can make my shopping and cooking easier on weekends.

 ## Minimum Viable Product